15 Everyday Items You Had No Idea Were Made by NASA

 Healthier baby formula

 While developing meal replacements for astronauts traveling to Mars, researchers stumbled on a form of omega-3 fatty acids previously only found in breast milk—and vital to infant development.
 Now the fat is added to more than 90 percent of infant formula on the market.
-This is how astronauts wash their hair in space.

 Food safety storage